kubernetes/enhancements/keps/sig-cli/4944-kustomize-wasm-plugin/README.md

 The current Kustomize plugin ecosystem faces several operational challenges that limit its effectiveness in various environments.
-Container plugins, while providing good isolation, require a Docker runtime, which is often unavailable or restricted in CI/CD environments due to security policies or resource constraints.
+Container plugins, while providing good isolation, require a container runtime, which is often unavailable or restricted in CI/CD environments due to security policies or resource constraints.
 Exec plugins are tightly coupled to their underlying operating system and execution environment, requiring platform-specific compilation and